 The normality test showed that the data was normally distributed.
 The Bartlett homogeneity test of dry weight of white oyster mushrooms had homogeneous variance.
 ANOVA test showed that the treatment of Kepok banana peel waste had a significant effect on the dry weight of white oyster mushrooms.
-The results of the BNT test of adding Kepok banana peel waste showed that the effect of the Kepok banana peel treatment on treatment A (control) was significantly different to treatment D, but not significantly different from treatment B was significantly different from treatment D, but not significantly different from treatments C, E, and F. Treatment C was not significantly different from treatment F and significantly different from treatment E. Treatment E was not significantly different from treatment F.
+The results of the BNT test of adding Kepok banana peel waste showed that the effect of the Kepok banana peel treatment on treatment A (control) was significantly different to treatment D, but not significantly different to treatments B, C, E, and F. Treatment B was significantly different from treatment C was not significantly different from treatments D, E and F. Treatment D was significantly different from treatment F and significantly different from treatment E. Treatment E was not significantly different from treatment F.